This post lists some of the best things to do in Rome in June, updated for 2023.

 If you’re in the mood for a different kind of musical performance, make sure to check this list of concerts in Rome.

-Rome’s annual Pride parade takes place on Saturday, June 13.
-The entire Pride festival, however, will be hosting events from June 6 – 14, 2020.
+Rome's annual Pride parade will be taking place on June 10th, but there will be a variety of events to enjoy from June 9th - 11th, 2023.

 The parade route begins in Piazza della Repubblica and ends in Piazza Venezia, passing by the Colosseum as it goes.

 You'll find people in the streets partying all along the parade route on Saturday!

 During the days leading up to the parade, there will be concerts, film screenings, and other events.